saricaBugrahan/redis-from-scratch-codecrafters/README.md

 ## Contributing

 Contributions to this Redis server implementation are welcome!
 If you encounter any bugs, have suggestions for improvements, or want to add new features, please open an issue or submit a pull request.
 Your contributions help make this project better for everyone.

-## License

-This Redis server implementation is licensed under the [MIT License](LICENSE), allowing for both personal and commercial use with attribution.